Cormoran Strike

 Physical Description

-Strike is described as a 6-foot-3, 16-stone (about 225 pounds) giant of a man with short compact hair that is extremely curly, earning him his nickname “pubehead” at school.
-Half of his right leg is missing, which was blown off in Afghanistan whilst investigating a Killed In Action during his time in the Special Investigation Branch of the Army.
+In the early books, Strike is described as a 6-foot-3, 16-stone (225 pounds) giant of a man with short compact hair that is extremely curly, earning him his nickname “pubehead” at school.
+Half of his right leg is missing, which was blown off in Afghanistan whilst investigating a Killed In Action during his time in the SIB.
 He wears a prosthetic leg that often gives him discomfort, if not overwhelming pain; sometimes, when his knee is very sore, he abandons the prosthetic leg and uses crutches instead.
+He also uses a walking stick on occasion.

 Strike is described as very hairy.
 “Looking down, he saw that he had done up the buttons on his shirt wrongly, and was exposing a patch of belly so hairy that it resembled black coconut matting.” – The Cuckoo’s Calling.
 Some of his book descriptions have included him being compared to a grizzly bear and a bison.